maguelo/langdetector/README.md

-# langdetector
+# langtoolkit
-Detect the language given a natural language text
+Tools for working with natural language